 • Skin and subcutaneous tissue: rash, itching, urticaria.

-Hypercalcemia resulting from an overdose during pregnancy can have an adverse effect on the fetus.
+Hypercalcemia that develops as a result of overdose during pregnancy can have an adverse effect on the fetus.

 special instructions

-In order to prevent an overdose, it is necessary to take into account the intake of vitamin D3 and calcium from other sources, and when taking a mineral supplement during lactation - not only in the mother taking Calcium-D3 Nycomed, but also in the child.
+To prevent an overdose, it is necessary to take into account the supply of vitamin D3 and calcium from other sources, and when taking a mineral supplement during lactation, not only for the mother taking Calcium-D3 Nycomed, but also for the child.

-With long-term treatment, it is necessary to control the content of creatinine and calcium in the blood, especially in the elderly who take diuretics and cardiac glycosides, and in patients at risk of kidney stones.
-If signs of hypercalcemia or renal dysfunction appear, the dose of Calcium-D3 Nycomed should be reduced or stopped altogether.
+At long-term treatment it is necessary to monitor the content of creatinine and calcium in the blood, especially in elderly people who are taking diuretics and cardiac glycosides, and in patients at risk of developing kidney stones.
+If signs of hypercalcemia or renal dysfunction appear, the dose of Calcium-D3 Nycomed should be reduced or completely stopped.

-When prescribing the drug to patients with renal insufficiency, the risk of developing soft tissue calcification should be taken into account.
-In the process of treatment, it is necessary to control the content of phosphates and calcium in the blood serum.
+When prescribing the drug to patients with renal failure, the risk of developing soft tissue calcification should be taken into account.
+During the treatment process, it is necessary to control the content of phosphates and calcium in the blood serum.

 The drug can be used during pregnancy.
 However, it should be borne in mind that the daily dose should not exceed 1500 mg of calcium and 600 IU of vitamin D3.

-The supplement should be used with caution in immobilized patients with osteoporosis. they are at high risk of developing hypercalcemia.
+The supplement should be used with caution in immobilized patients with osteoporosis, because they are at high risk of developing hypercalcemia.

-Calcium-D3 Nycomed does not have a negative effect on the speed of reactions and the ability to increase concentration of attention.
+Calcium-D3 Nycomed does not have a negative effect on the speed of reactions and the ability to concentrate.

-It is important to know that foods containing oxalates (spinach, sorrel, rhubarb) and phytin (cereals) reduce calcium absorption, so Calcium-D3 Nycomed should not be taken within 2 hours of consuming them.
+It is important to know that foods containing oxalates (spinach, sorrel, rhubarb) and phytin (cereals) reduce calcium absorption, so Calcium-D3 Nycomed should not be taken within 2 hours after eating them.

 Drug interactions